-This heater maybe approved for either indoor or outdoor installation.
+This heater is approved for indoor installation.
 Not for use in residential dwellings, refer to Rating plate.

 Gas Supply Lines

 Gas supply pipe sizing must be in accordance with the National Fuel Gas Code, ANSI Z223.1/NFPA 54 in the USA and CSA B149.1 and B149.2 Installation Codes in Canada.